 Shamei Wan'an Temple Introduction

-According to the records of Kinmen County, the Wan'an Temple in Shimei was built during the Yuan Dynasty, over 700 years ago, making it the oldest Baosheng Emperor temple in Kinmen County.
-Baosheng Emperor is regarded as the "God of Medicine" in folk belief, commonly known as "Dadaogong," "Wu Zhenren," and "Huaqiao Gong."
-In times when medical knowledge was limited, families with sick members would visit the temple to seek divine help and remedies, making Baosheng Emperor an important deity for seeking blessings and healing in Kinmen's folk belief.
-After three reconstructions, the current site is where it was relocated and rebuilt.
-In 2009, it was integrated into the local environment and planned as the "Wan'an Temple Origin Memorial Park," featuring a stone statue of Baosheng Emperor riding a white horse, a monument recording his life stories, and the Zodiac Relocation Stone, which has been selected as one of Taiwan's Top 100 Religious Sites.
+According to the records of Kinmen County, the Shama Wan'an Temple was built during the Yuan Dynasty, making it over 700 years old, and it is the oldest Baosheng Dadi temple in Kinmen County.
+Baosheng Dadi is regarded as the "God of Medicine" in folk beliefs, commonly known as "Dadaogong," "Wu Zhenren," and "Hua Qiao Gong."
+In an era when medical knowledge was limited, when someone in a household fell ill, people would go to the temple to seek divine intervention and remedies, making Baosheng Dadi an important deity for blessings and healing in Kinmen’s folk beliefs.
+After three reconstructions, the current site is where it was later relocated and rebuilt.
+In 2009, it was integrated into the local environment and planned as the "Wan'an Temple Origin Memorial Park," featuring a stone statue of Baosheng Dadi riding a white horse, a stele recording his life story, and the Twelve Zodiac Fortune Stones, which have been selected as one of Taiwan's religious scenic spots.